hpe-dev-incubator/hpe-dev-portal/content/role/developer/home.md

 <div class="row">
   <div class="column">
     - Bringing UX designers into a project early can significantly improve your chances of success.
-Read [Read Wow – A practiced and perfected design process.](https://developer.hpe.com/blog/wow-a-practiced-and-perfected-design-process-part-1-uncovering-the-merit/)
+Read [Wow – A practiced and perfected design process.](https://developer.hpe.com/blog/wow-a-practiced-and-perfected-design-process-part-1-uncovering-the-merit/)

     - Implementing validated designs isn’t always easy.
-See how [HPE DesignSystem](https://design-system.hpe.design/), based on open source grommet, can help you get there faster and easier.
+See how [HPE DesignSystem](https://design-system.hpe.design/), based on open source Grommet, can help you get there faster and easier.
   </div>
   <div class="column">
     - Learn how to migrate an existing application by reading [Deploying Complex Stateful Applications on Kubernetes with KubeDirector](https://developer.hpe.com/blog/deploying-complex-stateful-applications-on-kubernetes-with-kubedirector/) or [Best Practices for Migrating Your Apps to Containers and Kubernetes](https://developer.hpe.com/blog/best-practices-for-migrating-your-apps-to-containers-and-kubernetes/)

-    - Read [Introducing a multi-vendor CSI driver for Kubernetes](https://developer.hpe.com/blog/introducing-a-multi-vendor-csi-driver-for-kubernetes/) and [Using Raw Block and Ephemeral Inline Volumes on Kubernetes](https://developer.hpe.com/blog/using-raw-block-and-ephemeral-inline-volumes-on-kubernetes/) to learn how to leverage the CSI driver for persistent storage for your applications.
+    - Read [Introducing a multi-vendor CSI driver for Kubernetes](https://developer.hpe.com/blog/introducing-a-multi-vendor-csi-driver-for-kubernetes/) and [Using Raw Block and Ephemeral Inline Volumes on Kubernetes](https://developer.hpe.com/blog/using-raw-block-and-ephemeral-inline-volumes-on-kubernetes/) to learn how to leverage the CSI driver for persistent storage for your applications
   </div>
 </div>